ibm-cloud-docs/Cloudant/tutorials/revoke-instance-url-style-credential.md

 {: toc-services="Cloudant"}
 {: toc-completion-time="10m"}

-When you create a new service credential by using the {{site.data.keyword.cloud_notm}} Dashboard or the
+In {{site.data.keyword.cloud}}, you create a new service credential by using the {{site.data.keyword.cloud_notm}} Dashboard or the
-{{site.data.keyword.cloud_notm}} CLI, it always produces a new username and password combination as your
+{{site.data.keyword.cloud_notm}} CLI.
+This step always produces a new username and password combination as your
 {{site.data.keyword.cloudantfull}} legacy credentials.
 As expected, deleting the service credential effectively revokes access for any applications that use those credentials.
 {: shortdesc}